SheaMcCormack/3D-AR/orientation_research/overview.md

 - Dummy numbers are used in this example to demonstrate the calculation of the calibration factor (`mm_per_pixel`).
 - The calibration factor represents the real-world distance (in mm) per pixel in the image.

-## Conclusion

-This Python script provides functionality for AR marker detection and calibration, allowing for accurate alignment of virtual objects with the real-world environment.

-For any inquiries or issues, please contact [Your Name/Email].